DaveGee/bytes.geretti.me/clsn0lvz6000309jv1fpq0oie.md

 ![How NOT to explain Agile to someone…](https://cdn-images-1.medium.com/max/800/1*jf1C0kUpfuGC0iZRnRpylw.png align="left")

 While making analogies is a useful communication tool, this is also a double-edged sword.

 I would argue that it’s fine to explain to our moms and sons what we do — provided they’re not software engineers— but if we have to use those analogies in our workplaces with our managers or our sales team to explain why *feature X* or *Y* is not yet “ready,” or why planning 12+ months of features is useless, analogies become harmful.

 > Since software most likely ate the whole world already, it’s time we stop explaining it with analogies!

-I believe analogies in the workplace, especially, are harmful.
-It means the person we are communicating with is unable to...
+Using analogies in the workplace means the person we communicate with cannot...

-* .. understand the subtle difference between different processes and tools and why software has a different lifecycle compared to other well-known things
+* .. understand the subtle differences between different processes and tools and why software has a different lifecycle compared to other well-known things.

 * .. comprehend the full value stream.
 While everyone understands the value of a house and how the building process works, how do we expect our colleagues to sell, manage, support, and communicate about the software if they don’t get that a “feature is never done”?